WesternFriend/westernfriend.org/docs/CONTRIBUTING.md

 Please make sure you have at least Python 3.10 installed.
 If you are developing on Windows, make sure to use PowerShell.

+:warning: some Python installations provide only the `python3` command instead of `python`.
+If you get errors that the `python` command cannot be found, try running the same command using `python3`.
+This is an unfortunate consequence of the transition from Python 2 to 3.

 ### Install

 You can set up a development environment with the following steps. **Note:** some Python installations provide a `python` command instead of `python3`, so you may need to substitute `python` in the instructions below.